Next generation cardiac disease assessment

-The objective of this project is to develop the next generation of methods for the non-invasive quantitative assessment of cardiac diseases and therapies by focusing on blood flow dynamics, with the goals of earlier and more accurate detection and improved management of cardiac diseases.
+The objective of this project is to develop the next generation of methods for the non-invasive quantitative assessment of cardiovasvular diseases and therapies by focusing on blood flow dynamics, with the goals of earlier and more accurate detection and improved management of cardiovascular diseases.

-Cardiovascular blood flow is the heart of the matterCardiovascular blood flow is still to a large extent unknown.
+Cardiovascular blood flow is still to a large extent unknown.
 In order to define relevant parameters, development of analysis and visualization approaches and studies of normal and abnormal blood flow have to be performed in chorus.

-Studying cardiovascular blood flow dynamics in patients and healthy subjects will improve our understanding of the roles of flow dynamics in health and disease, leading to improved cardiac diagnostics, novel assessments of pharmaceutical, interventional, and surgical therapies, and promoting exploration of new avenues for management of cardiac disorders can facilitate treatment of cardiovascular patients with higher quality and lower costs.
+Studying cardiovascular blood flow dynamics in patients and healthy subjects will improve our understanding of the roles of flow dynamics in health and disease, leading to improved cardiac diagnostics, novel assessments of pharmaceutical, interventional, and surgical therapies.
+Promoting exploration of new avenues for management of cardiac disorders can facilitate treatment of cardiovascular patients with higher quality and lower costs.